xzel23/blog/Articles/Moving to Java 11.md

-# Moving on to Java 11
+# Moving to Java 11

 Now that Java 11 is there, I am upgrading all my personal projects to the new version.
 There are several reasons to do so: